bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

      - Compilers or Violators?
      - Individual donors.

-+ There must be some deterrent.
++ There must be a deterrent.

 + Non-profit enforcement == accountability.